mmckechney/SqlBuildManager/docs/concurrency_options.md

 - `Tag` - Same behavior as `Server` but allows you to set a concurrency value per tag value instead of server.
 See [database targets config file](override_options.md) for details on setting the concurrency tag value.

 - `MaxPerTag` -  - Same behavior as `MaxPerServer` but allows you to set a concurrency value per tag value instead of server.
 See [database targets config file](override_options.md) for details on setting the concurrency tag value

+*NOTE:* If a concurrency typf of `Tag` or `MaxPerTag` is set but there are database targets that are missing a tag value, the build will not start.

 ### --concurrency